 Perennial gardens are the backdrop of every homestead.
-These four tips will get you started planting different types of perennial gardens all around your property.
-This is Farm Fresh Tuesday #2
+These four tips will get you started planting different types of perennial gardens in all corners of your property.

-As we prepare to move to our new homestead in the next few weeks, I have been pondering where to plant my herbaceous perennials beds and herb garden.
-Because we will be living in a standard size (.22 acre) suburban lot, I need to be intentional about what I plant.
+Now that we’ve moved to our new homestead, I have been pondering where to plant my herbaceous perennials beds and herb garden.
+Because we live on a standard size (.22 acre) suburban lot, I need to be intentional about what I plant.
 My goal is to have every plant on the property have either nutritional or medicinal value.

 Try to use as many native choices as possible and plant a lot of different types of plants for your needs.
 You can reduce soil erosion with properly placed shrubs, trees, and cover plants.
 You can plant pollinators, water collectors, and beautiful flowering plants that help ward off pests and still bring beauty to your yard.

 Plant diversity is essential to garden health.
 According to Global Issues: